DevExpress-Examples/winforms-dashboard-async-mode-show-data-inspector/Readme.md

 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))
 <!-- default file list end -->

-# How to Invoke the Data Inspector Asynchronously When the Dashoard is Loaded
+# How to Invoke the Data Inspector Asynchronously When the Dashboard is Loaded

 This example demonstrates how to call asynchronous methods that retrieves data when the dashboard is loaded.